Dazaifu Tenmangū: Shrine legend

 According to legend, Michizane was a gifted student who composed many poems dedicated to his favorite plum trees.
 Said to be favored by the gods, Michizane raised the ire of the Fujiwara clan, who exiled him to Kyushu.
 Michizane spent his exile studying, and died at the age of 57.

 When Michizane died, his body was carried by an ox that stopped near a Buddhist monastery.
 Unable to move the body along, Michizane was buried there by his follower, Umasake no Yasuyuki, and the shrine was built there.
 Today, a statue of an ox stands nearby to commemorate the event.
 It's also said that the plum tree inside the shrine flew from Kyoto to be reunited with Michizane in his death, and that it is always the first plum tree to bloom in Japan.

 Soon after Michizane died, five members of the Fujiwara clan, the royal family involved in Michizane's exile, died, one from a lightning strike that struck the clan's castle.
 Michizane, deified as Tenjin, was thus seen as a vengeful spirit.
-When disasters struck Kyoto, the same royal family aimed to appease Michizane's spirit and, as penance, reinstated his position and rank posthumously.
+When disasters struck Kyoto, the Fujiwara clan aimed to appease Michizane's spirit and, as penance, reinstated his position and rank posthumously.
 Through this appeasement, Tenjin's reputation became associated with literature and education.

 Shrine grounds

 The shrine's precinct spans over 3000 acre and includes several structures.
 Its honden, or main shrine, was first built by Yasuyuki Umasake in 905, two years after the death of Michizane.
 A larger structure was constructed by the Fujiwara clan in 919 but was destroyed in a fire during a civil war.
 The Momoyama-style shrine visitors see today dates from 1591 and is an Important Cultural Property.

 The grounds also contain two ponds, a bridge and a treasure house.
 One pond is a traditional garden style, shinji ike, named for being shaped to resemble the kanji character for "heart."

 As well as the main shrine dedicated to Tenjin there are auxiliary and branch shrines of many other kami.
 The auxiliary shrine honden is an Important Cultural Property.

 The shrine is also known for its 6,000 ume (Asian plum) trees belonging to 167 varieties.
 One tree, known as Tobiume, stands directly to the right of the honden.
 Legend has it that after Michizane left Kyoto in exile, he yearned so much for this tree that it uprooted itself and flew to Dazaifu Tenman-gū.

+Since May 2023, the honden has been undergoing renovations for the first time in 124 years.
+A temporary hall designed by architect Sou Fujimoto has been constructed in front of the honden and will stay there for the duration of the renovations, which are expected to take about three years.
+There are 46 types of plants, including Japanese plum trees, planted on the roof of the temporary hall.